 Fortunately, most places that you will go when visiting Las Vegas are safe.
 Still, you need to be aware of your surroundings.
 It is always better to be safe rather than sorry: know where you are going and always keep your eyes open.
 In the event that you are injured in a criminal attack, please seek immediate medical assistance.
 If you are attacked at a business or commercial property, whether in a casino, a store, a hotel or parking lot, you should consult with an experienced Las Vegas negligent security attorney as soon as possible.
 These property and business owners have duty to provide adequate security to keep you safe.

 Finally, for people seeing Las Vegas on foot, the single biggest safety threat comes from motor vehicles.
 Unfortunately, pedestrian accidents are still a major problem in our region.
-You need to be very careful when walking on Vegas sidewalks and crossing city streets.
+You need to watch out for distracted drivers and be very careful when walking on Vegas sidewalks and crossing city streets.
 There are certain intersections that are especially dangerous.
 Before you decide to see Las Vegas on foot, we highly recommend that you create a basic itinerary.
 You will want to do a little research, so that you know exactly how far it is from point A to point B and so you know that you will be walking along relatively safe streets.

 Should you be involved in a pedestrian crash, you need to take immediate action.
 Please get yourself professional medical assistance, and be sure to get full information from the responsible driver.
 You are entitled to compensation for the full value of your damages.
 Sadly, in far too many cases, fair compensation can be difficult to obtain in Nevada pedestrian accident claims.
 This is why it is imperative that you consult with a qualified attorney who can help you bring a strong legal case.